kubernetes/enhancements/keps/sig-windows/5100-windows-dsr-and-overlay-support/README.md

 https://storage.googleapis.com/k8s-triage/index.html
 -->

-Functionality described in this KEP require Windows nodes and are primariily validated with unit and e2e tests.
+Functionality described in this KEP require Windows nodes and are primarily validated with unit and e2e tests.
+The Kubernetes project does not currently have support for running integration tests for Windows specific code-paths.

 ##### e2e tests